1. Apply for Admission

 Complete the application for admission online or submit the application to the Admissions Office.
 The fee to apply is $30 for freshman and $50 for transfer applicants.
 Students are encouraged to apply early and must have all required credentials submitted at least two weeks prior to the beginning of the semester.
 Marshall University Admissions can answer questions about your application at 1-800-642-3499 or at firstname.lastname@example.org.
 For information about admission policies and requirements, please visit marshall.edu/admissions.

 2. Request Documents

-Request to have all required admission credentials sent directly to the MU Undergraduate Admissions Office, including your official high school transcript, a copy of your GED or TASC, ACT/SAT and Compass scores and/or any available college transcripts.
+Request to have all required admission credentials sent directly to the Marshall University Admissions Office, including your official high school transcript, a copy of your GED or TASC, ACT/SAT and Compass scores and/or any available college transcripts.
 Transcripts and test scores must be official and cannot be hand delivered or self reported.
-All required credentials must be on file in the Undergraduate Admissions Office prior to the beginning of the semester.
+All required credentials must be on file in the Admissions Office prior to the beginning of the semester.
 All materials submitted for admission become property of Marshall University and will not be released to applicants, students or third parties.

 3. Apply for Financial Aid

 You should apply for financial aid at fafsa.ed.gov.
 Our school code is 003815.
 You will need your social security number, your parent’s social security number if you are a dependent, your driver’s license number, the prior year’s Federal Income Tax Returns, and your parent’s Federal Tax Returns if you are a dependent or your spouse’s Federal Tax Returns if you are married.
 You will also need records of the prior year’s untaxed income, current information on savings, investments, and business assets for you and your parents if you are a dependent.
 The financial aid office is available to assist students in applying for financial aid at 1-304-696-3162 or at www.marshall.edu/sfa.